Complete business analysis step by step process to select a company for investing. Example of Fine Organics – a company from the chemical sector

 The company has reached from 380 odd products to 400+ from 2017 to 2020.
 It shows the focus of the company is research-focused.

-Research allows the company to innovate and formulate newer and more effective additives for various sectors and industry.
+Research allows the company to innovate and formulate newer, more effective additives for various sectors and industries.

 The Debt Factor